-Nextcloud Flow makes it easy to automate actions and workflows
+Nextcloud Flow makes it easy to automate workflows and actions

 We are happy to announce that Nextcloud 18 will introduce Flow.
 This app will make it easy for users to automate some common tasks through an easy, graphical user interface.
 Integration with the wide variety of apps in the Nextcloud ecosystem will be an important priority for this project.
 A first tech preview is available as part of the daily builds of Nextcloud 18.